Espeschit/Restaurant-Page/README.md

-# Etch-A-Sketch
+# Restaurant-Page
-Etch-A-Sketch colouring app built with Vanilla JS
+Restaurant page built with Vanilla JS

 ### Some Technologies used:
 * Vanilla JS